esphome/esphome-docs/components/switch/hbridge.rst

 - **pulse_length** (*Optional*, :ref:`config-time`): The length in milliseconds of the pulse sent on ``on_pin`` and ``off_pin`` to change switch state.
 Defaults to ``100 ms``.
 - **wait_time** (*Optional*, :ref:`config-time`): The time in milliseconds to delay between pulses on ``off_pin`` and ``on_pin``.
 Defaults to no delay.
 - **optimistic** (*optional*, boolean): Whether to operate in optimistic mode - when in this mode, any command sent to the switch will immediately update the reported state.
-Default to ``false``, and the reported state updates only at the end of the pulse.
+Defaults to ``false``, and the reported state updates only at the end of the pulse.

 - All other options from :ref:`Switch Component <config-switch>`.